Myopia Treatment - (Short-Sightedness)

 When treated with an Excimer laser, the cornea is flattened to refocus the incoming light rays directly onto the retina, thus restoring clear and focused vision.

 If you have short-sightedness we can almost certainly help.
-Find out more about treating your myopia with the latest in laser eye surgery by suitability.
+Find out more about treating your myopia with the latest in laser eye surgery by checking your suitability.

 LASIK (Laser-Assisted-In-Situ-Keratomileusis) eye surgery is a safe and painless procedure.